 Fresh elections being held three months after a disputed poll led to violent protests.

-Elections in April, in which the Communists won about 50 per cent of the vote, triggered huge street protests and riots, which left at least two people dead.
+Elections in the former Soviet state in April, in which the Communists won about 50 per cent of the vote, triggered huge street protests and riots, which left at least two people dead.

-About 3,000 foreign and Moldovan observers monitored Wednesday’s vote, in an effort to discourage any attempts at election fraud.
+About 3,000 foreign and Moldovan observers monitored Wednesday’s vote, in which about 59 per cent of eligible voters took part.